djensen1997/ffxiv-rants/7s-notes.md

 # p7s Notes

 ## Baisc Cast Bars

-Spark of Life: blead aoe
+- Spark of Life: blead aoe
-Dispersed Aero II: bleed buster aoe
+- Dispersed Aero II: bleed buster aoe
-Condensed Aero II: Stack bleed buster
+- Condensed Aero II: Stack bleed buster
-Immortal's Obal: CHanges the arena, proximity + exas
+- Immortal's Obal: CHanges the arena, proximity + exas
     - head to one of the 2 north safe spots next to the exas and get knocked up inside the safe spot
     - wait out the remaining exas
-    - try to be as far north as possible to avoid exas comming from the other 2 platforms Bough of Attis: queues KB from one side of the boss toward S platform
+    - try to be as far north as possible to avoid exas comming from the other 2 platforms
+- Bough of Attis: queues KB from one side of the boss toward S platform
-Multicast: the boss swiftcasts multiple mechs
+- Multicast: the boss swiftcasts multiple mechs
-Roots of Attis: breaks all paths
+- Roots of Attis: breaks all paths

 ## Forbidden Fruit
-spawns adds on all 3 platforms
+spawns adds

 add sets:
 - 3 birds: line aoes through the pathways between platforms